simplybusiness/rabbit_feed/README.md

 **Event payload:** This is the data about the event.
 This should be a hash.

-The event will be published to the `amq.topic` exchange on RabbitMQ with a routing key having the pattern of:  `[environment].[producer application name].[event name]`.
+The event will be published to the configured exchange on RabbitMQ (`amq.topic` by default) with a routing key having the pattern of:  `[environment].[producer application name].[event name]`.

+### Returned Events

+In the case that there are no consumers configured to subscribe to an event, the event will be returned to the producer.
+The returned event will be logged, and if your project uses [Airbrake](https://airbrake.io), an error will be reported there.

+### Testing the Producer

 To prevent RabbitFeed from firing events during tests, add the following to `spec_helper.rb`: